manuelmgn/2024-FrontendMasters-Getting-job/README.md

-# 24 FrontendMasters Getting a job (v3)
+# 2024 - FrontendMasters - Getting a job (v3)

-Notes for the course "Getting a Software Engineering Job, v3" by Jerome Hardaway in Frontend Masters.
+Notes for the course "Getting a Software Engineering Job, v3" taught by Jerome Hardaway at Frontend Masters.

-Course taken on August 2024.
+Taken in August 2024.